linsomniac/spotify_to_ytmusic/README.md

 Tools for moving from Spotify to YTMusic

+# Code Refactoring Note

+We are currently refactoring the code and integrating the GUI.
+There may be some bugs as this work is being done, if you experience problems please go back to a version previous to this work, for example 0.9.12.
+To use pip to install a specific version, do: `pip install spotify2ytmusic==0.9.12`

 # Overview

 This is a set of scripts for copying "liked" songs and playlists from Spotify to YTMusic.